One of the first people I met in my first month in Uttar Pradesh (UP) was Padmavati (name changed).

 I was traveling across the state to meet women who had contested the previous Panchayat elections and were currently elected representatives.
-I wanted to learn more about what inspired them to contest elections in a context where most women are discouraged to do so, what sort of challenges they faced, role of their Self Help Groups (SHG) in their decision and success, challenges they currently face as representatives, their ability to carry out their responsibilities, and advice to aspiring women candidates on what to look out for.
+I wanted to learn more about what inspired them to contest elections when most women are discouraged to do so, what sort of challenges they faced, the role of their Self Help Groups (SHG) in their decision and success, the challenges they now face as representatives, their ability to carry out their responsibilities, and their advice to aspiring women candidates on what to look out for.

 How, then, do we ensure that their ‘participation’ is effective participation, where they have an actual say in politics and governance?
-And how does one ensure that women, who are mostly kept out of the public sphere, and especially politics and governance, are not told whom to vote for, where to speak up (or not), excluded from decision-making processes, and undermined even when elected as representatives- but actually engage and participate in a more meaningful and effective way?
+And how does one ensure that women, who are mostly kept out of the public sphere, and especially politics and governance, are not told whom to vote for, where to speak up (or not), excluded from decision-making processes, and undermined even when elected as representatives, but actually engage and participate in a more meaningful and effective way?

-It is with this belief — that people have the inherent potential to be their own change-agents but only need to realize this — that pushes us to direct our efforts to merely facilitate the realization of their own inner strength- because they will manage the rest!
+It is with this belief — that people have the inherent potential to be their own change-agents but only need to realize this — that pushes us to direct our efforts to merely facilitate the realization of their own inner strength because they will manage the rest!